 For this walkthrough, we needed an existing codebase from a realistic domain.
 E-commerce is a good fit because the business rules are rich enough to be interesting, while still being widely understood.

-After a quick search for open-source e-commerce projects, Medusa came up as a good candidate.
+After a quick search for open-source e-commerce projects, Medusa came up as a candidate.
 We decided to start with the cart module because it gives us a focused slice of functionality, while leaving room to expand later into related modules such as product catalog, promotions, order management, and payments.

 ❯ git clone git@github.com:medusajs/medusa.git